Computer pioneer, Charles Babbage, celebrated on an Innovation in Science 50p…

 That was until John Logie Baird successfully produced televised objects in outline in 1924transmitted recognisable human faces in 1925, and demonstrated the televising of moving objects in 1926.

-Will you be securing these coins for your collection?
+Do you have any of the Innovation in Science coins in your collection?
 Let us know in the comments!

 The coin we’ve all been waiting for… the 2021 UK Team GB 50p